 |3.||Underlying securities||Equities, money market instruments, currencies, real estate, derivatives, convertible securities||Equities, money market instruments, cash|

 |4.||Risk||Very high||Comparatively lower|

 |5.||Minimum ticket size||Rs 1 crore||Not uniform but as low as Rs 500 in some funds|

 |6.||Minimum corpus||Rs 20 crore for a hedge fund||Not defined|

 |7.||Investment strategy||Short selling permitted||Mutual funds cannot do short selling|

-- Complicated products: These funds in short-selling and derivatives trading.
+These funds deals in short-selling and derivatives trading.
 Such trading techniques are adopted only by larger investors.
 If you are looking to invest, you need to be prepared for a whole lot of research and investment tracking from your end.

 Dealing in derivatives does make the product risky but what adds to the risk element is the low level of regulation.